 Best for cash back

 The Scotia Momentum Visa Infinite is the best cash-back credit card to squeeze value out of common household spending.
 This card is ideal for couples, people with children, large households, or anyone who spends big on gas, groceries, recurring bills, and drugstore purchases.
-To start, you’ll get 5% cash back on your first $3,000 in purchases made within the first three months of card membership.
-After that, you’ll earn 4% cash back on gas and groceries, 2% cash back on drugstore purchases and recurring bill payments, and 1% cash back on all other purchases.
+You’ll earn 4% cash back on gas and groceries, 2% cash back on drugstore purchases and recurring bill payments, and 1% cash back on all other purchases.

 For a cash-back credit card, the Scotia Momentum has surprisingly robust travel insurance benefits: emergency medical and accident, trip interruption, baggage loss and delay, and car rental collision/loss insurance are included alongside the usual zero liability, extended warranty, and purchase assurance.